All Mountain Performance / Basic tips for carving turns

 Les Grands Montets / Chamonix off piste ski courses

 Les Grands Montets ski area offers big vertical descents with glaciers on the upper section.
 There is plenty of wide, open bowl skiing with some great steep sections and couloirs.
-This is Chamonix off piste skiing at its best.
 The tree skiing and in-to valley couloirs are also great for expert skiers.
 A good lift system opens up 3 sides to this amazing off piste mountain.
 Our best spots: Le Grand Muir, Pylones, Point de Vue, Combe de la Pendant, the Combe des Rachasse.
 The Magic Forest (Dream Forest) also offers fantastic off piste skiing in the trees.

 Le Tour / Chamonix off piste ski courses